 Find Your Fit

 Packrafts should be fitted to your seated leg length, not your standing height.
-These measurements are obviously related, but some people have long legs and short torsos while others have short legs and long torsos, so standing height isn’t the best way to choose the best packraft size.
+These measurements are obviously related, but some people have long legs and short torsos while others have short legs and long torsos, so your height isn’t the best way to choose the right packraft size.

 To find your seated leg length, sit on the floor with your back against a wall and your legs straight out in front of you.
 Measure the distance between the wall and the bottom of your feet, and then add the thickness of whatever footwear you’ll use when paddling.